Commodity Credit Corporation: History and charter

 The CCC was incorporated on October 17, 1933, under a Delaware charter pursuant to Executive Order 6340 issued the previous day by President Franklin Delano Roosevelt.
 It had a capitalization of $3 million subscribed by the Secretary of Agriculture and the Governor of the Farm Credit Administration.

 It was initially managed and operated in close affiliation with the Reconstruction Finance Corporation, which funded its operations.
 On July 1, 1939, the CCC was transferred to the United States Department of Agriculture (USDA).
 The Secretary of Agriculture was granted the authority to exercise all rights of ownership of the corporation by Executive Order 8219 of 1939.

 It was reincorporated on July 1, 1948, as a federal corporation within USDA by the Commodity Credit Corporation Charter Act (62 Stat.1070; 15 U.S.C.
 714).

+During the 1948 presidential election campaign, Harry Truman criticized Republicans in the 80th Congress for supporting revisions to the CCC that were unpopular with farmers.

 The CCC was created to stabilize, support and protect farm income and prices.
 The CCC is also the Federal government's primary financing arm for many domestic and international agricultural programs.
 The CCC helps maintain balanced and adequate supplies of agricultural commodities and aids in their orderly distribution.

 The CCC helps America's agricultural producers through commodity and farm storage facility loans, purchases, and income support payments.
 The CCC also works to make available materials and facilities required in the production and marketing of agricultural commodities.
 In addition, the CCC provides incentives and payments to landowners to establish conservation practices on their land.

 The CCC provides agricultural commodities to other Federal agencies and foreign governments.
 The CCC also donates commodities to domestic and international relief agencies as well as foreign countries.
 The CCC assists in the development of new domestic and foreign markets and marketing facilities for American agricultural commodities.
 The CCC operates numerous domestic programs such as income support, disaster, and conservation programs.
 It also extends direct credit and guarantees commodity sales to foreign countries throughout the world.